-is the Manor’s primary fundraising event, held the last Sunday of every June.
-This group ride, through the rolling hills of the Kansas City Northland, starts at the campus of Immacolata Manor where ride captains Victoria Dunfee and Duncan Barnett, take riders on an 82 mile route through Smithville, Plattsburg, Lathrop and end at the Manor with a celebratory finish!
+Janey’s Ride motorcycle run is held each year on the last Sunday of June.
+The event benefits the wonderful men and women with intellectual and developmental disabilities Immacolata Manor supports.
+This group ride, through the rolling hills of the Kansas City northland, starts at the campus of Immacolata Manor where ride captains Victoria Dunfee and Duncan Barnett, take riders on an eighty mile route through Kearney, Lathrop, Smithville and ends at the Manor with a celebratory finish!

 “ADULTS WITH I/DD HAVE LOWER LIFE EXPECTANCIES THAN THOSE IN THE GENERAL POPULATION.
 WHILE THIS POPULATION IS A DIVERSE GROUP, ADULTS WITH I/DD RARELY MARRY, HAVE LIMITED SOCIAL NETWORKS, AND ARE OFTEN POOR.”